agamtomar/USGS_2018_02/Scaling_Hands_On/exercise-01.md

 To compile the program, simply type "make" .
 This will generate an executable named scale.out.

 Scale.out peforms a smoothing operation on a 2-D grid, multiple times and in parallel.
 The calling syntax is:

            mpiexec -np N ./program -nx X -ny Y -nt T

+ where the following command-line parameters must be specified

            N:   number of MPI ranks
            X:   number of gridpoints in x-direction (default = 1024)
            Y:   number of gridpoints in y-direction (default = 4096)
            T:   number of iterations to run for (default = 100)